-During fiscal 2012, the Board met on four occasions.
-In addition, the independent directors met in executive session on four occasions during fiscal 2012 without the presence of management directors.
+During fiscal 2013, the Board met on four occasions.
+In addition, the independent directors met in executive session on four occasions during fiscal 2013 without the presence of management directors.
 The Lead Director presided over each session.

 Cintas expects all directors to attend all Board and shareholder meetings.
-All of the then presiding directors attended the 2011 Annual Meeting of Shareholders.
-Each of Cintas' directors attended all meetings of the Board and committees of which they were a member during fiscal 2012.
+All directors attended the 2012 Annual Meeting of Shareholders.
+Each of Cintas' directors attended all meetings of the Board and committees of which they were a member during fiscal 2013.